How to get support in the Microsoft Intune admin center

 Review your support options

-After you select a support scenario, the admin center presents the Help and Support page where the support scenario you’ve selected appears at the top (1).
-If the wrong support scenario was selected, you’ll need to go back to make a different selection.
+When you select a support scenario, the admin center displays the Help and Support page with the support scenario that you selected displayed at the top (1).
+If the wrong support scenario is selected, you need to go back to make a different selection.

 To access support scenarios in the Intune admin center, your account must have an Azure Active Directory (Azure AD) role that includes the action microsoft.office365.supportTickets.

 Above the How can we help? title, there are three icons that you can select to open different panes: Find solutions, Contact support, and Service requests.
-The pane you’re viewing is identified by which icon is underlined.
+An underlined icon indicates the active pane you’re viewing.
 By default, the Help and support page opens to the Find solutions pane.